A tasty dish of sauteed kale is wonderful as a side dish, or top it with a couple of fried eggs for a quick, yummy lunch.

 In my opinion, quickly sauteing kale in olive oil and garlic is the best way of cooking it.
 It’s very tasty, and it keeps the kale fresh and bright green.

-To make life easy when making this sauteed kale recipe, I buy bagged chopped kale that comes pre-mixed with a little shredded carrots.
+To make life easy when making this recipe, I buy bagged chopped kale that comes pre-mixed with a small amount of shredded carrots.
 You can obviously buy whole kale and wash and chop it yourself.

 How to serve sauteed kale